Antetokounmpo gets scare in Bucks' loss to Mavericks

 RAPTORS 111, HORNETS 100

-At Charlotte, Matt Thomas scored 16 points and Terence Davis had 13 for the Raptors.
+At Charlotte, North Carolina, Matt Thomas scored 16 points and Terence Davis had 13 for the Raptors.
 Rookie Malachi Flynn had an impressive debut, scoring nine points on three 3-pointers, including consecutive shots from behind the arc in the third quarter.
-Flynn, the Mountain West Conference Player of the Year in his lone season at San Diego State, also had four assists.
+Flynn, the Mountain West Conference Player of the Year in his lone season at San Digo State, also had four assists.

 The loss spoiled the Hornets debuts of veteran Gordon Hayward and rookie LaMelo Ball.
-Hayward, who was traded from Boston to Charlotte, scored 11 points.
-Ball, the third pick overall in the draft, didn’t score but had 10 rebounds and four assists in 16 minutes.
+Hayward, who was acquired from Boston, scored 11 points.
+Ball, the third pick overall in the draft, didn't score but had 10 rebounds and four assists in 16 minutes.

 JAZZ 119, SUNS 105